top things to do in san francisco

 Though much of Fisherman's Wharf is tourist-trappish (even more so if you don't know where you are going) it's still the place to make your first time headquarters.
 Don't bother to check out most of shops, however, except for cheap souvenirs while passing back and forth.

-Here are some of the best San Francisco tourist attractions for you to focus on during your first visit:
+Below are some of the best San Francisco tourist attractions for you to focus on during your first time around.
+Also check out our Fisherman’s Wharf for Locals and Map.

-• Ghirardelli Square, 900 N Point St - At the far west end of the Fisherman's wharf area.
+- Ghirardelli Square, 900 N Point St: – At the far west end of the Fisherman’s wharf area immediately south of Aquatic Park.
 This famous former chocolate factory is a nice place to get a chocolate ice cream treat.
-Don't miss the most talented street entertainer in SF who works on Ghirardelli's front steps.
-He's a multi-lingual singer & joker who probably earns over twice what the average SF lawyer makes.
+Don’t miss the most talented street entertainer in SF who works on Ghirardelli’s front steps.
+He’s a multi-lingual singer & joker who probably earns over twice what the average SF lawyer makes.

-• The Buena Vista Cafe, 2765 Hyde Street/Beach St - Located just across the street from the Powel-Hyde cable car turntable.
+- The Buena Vista Cafe, 2765 Hyde Street/Beach St: – Located just across the street from the Powell-Hyde cable car turntable.
 Famous Irish coffee (up to 2000 served/day) and decent breakfasts.
 An excellent place to pass the time on a rainy day or while waiting for your first time tourist friends.

-• In Between - Between Pier 39 and Ghirardelli Square, which are at either end of Fisherman's Wharf, here are a few more good items to look over if interested.
-The Pompano submarine (paid admission), eating crab outside (pick a stand), Museum Mechanique (free), the six national landmark sailing ships at SF Maritime National Park, Alcatraz boat tour if old jails interest you (make sure you pick a tour that drops you off on the island... some just go around the island).
+- In Between: Between Pier 39 and Ghirardelli Square, which are at either end of Fisherman’s Wharf, here are a few more good items to look over if interested.
+The Pompano submarine (paid admission), eating crab outside (pick a stand), Museum Mechanique (free admission), the six national landmark sailing ships at San Francisco’s Maritime National Park, Alcatraz boat tour if old jails interest you (make sure you pick a tour that drops you off on the island… some just go around it).

 To locate these items pick up a free map at one of the street stands.
 By the way, these free tourist maps usually include coupons to several of SF tourist attractions you'll walk by on the Wharf.